usmaan0786/React-FilmFlare-Movie-Application/README.md

 - Each movie component within the list includes a poster, name, and rating, offering users key information at a glance.

+## ovie Information Page Overview:

+- The Movie Information page is accessed by clicking on any movie card, providing users with in-depth details about the selected movie.

+- Components Displayed:

+  * Movie Poster
+  * Movie Title
+  * Overview
+  * Rating
+  * IMDb Rating
+  * Language
+  * Top Cast Members
+  * Movie Official Website
+  * IMDb Official Website
+  * Trailer Link
+- The useGetMovieByIDQuery hook from the TMDB API is employed to fetch comprehensive details about the movie using the provided id parameter.

+- The page delivers relevant and comprehensive information about the selected movie, including its key attributes and top cast members.

+- Additionally, the page provides relevant movie recommendations, enhancing the user experience by suggesting related content.

+- Users have the option to explore the official website of the movie, visit the IMDb page, and watch the trailer directly from the Movie Information page.